 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services from 1 day to full product delivery

-The Jetty project provides an implementation of the Transport Layer Security (TLS) extension for Next Protocol Negotiation (NPN) for OpenJDK 7 or greater.
+The Jetty project provides an implementation of the Transport Layer Security (TLS) extension for Next Protocol Negotiation (NPN) for OpenJDK 7 (but not for OpenJDK 8 or greater - see Chapter 15, ALPN for using a TLS protocol negotiation extension with OpenJDK 8 or greater).
 NPN allows the application layer to negotiate which protocol to use over the secure connection.

 NPN currently negotiates using SPDY as an application level protocol on port 443, and also negotiates the SPDY version.
 However, NPN is not SPDY-specific in any way.
 Jetty's NPN implementation, although hosted under the umbrella of the Jetty project, is independent of Jetty (the servlet container); you can use it in any other Java network server.